 The Paseo de la Herradura is arranged as a belt surrounding the Caballeira de Santa Susana, forming an oval or horseshoe-shaped walk that can be divided into several sections: the north known as the Lions; the most internal or close to the oak grove, called Paseo de Bóveda; and the outer one that borders the University Campus, known as the Galician Letters Walk.

 The most famous stretch of the Herradura is known as “de los Leones”, a long walk that runs between two rows of old oaks parallel to the Rua do Pombal from which you can enjoy beautiful views of the cathedral and historical area.
-Along this promenade, you will also come across a bronze sculpture of the Galician writer Ramón María del Valle Inclán, sitting on a bench and looking faintly ridiculous, or a little strange, perhaps.
+Along this promenade, you will also come across a bronze sculptures of the Galician writer Ramón María del Valle Inclán and the Galician artist Isaac Díaz Pardo.

 The outermost section (from which the University campus can be reached by descending a magnificent stone staircase) is also of great interest since there is a great variety of specimens of botanical richness and beauty, among which some magnolias and large palm trees take pride of place in view of their age and size.
 In addition, there are examples of very unusual species, such as Normandy spruce or Eucalyptus globulus.
-In this space there is another sculpture, a large stone monument dating from the 19th century and dedicated to Galician writer, Rosalía de Castro.
+In this space there is another sculpture, a large stone monument dating from the 19th century and dedicated to Galician writer, Rosalía de Castro and, very recently, a bronze sculpture of Federico García Lorca.